-Palbociclib, Ribociclib and Abemaciclib are CD4 and CD6 inhibitors and patients taking these drugs are commonly told by their oncologist not to take supplements.
+Palbociclib, Ribociclib and Abemaciclib are CD4 and CD6 inhibitors and patients taking these drugs are commonly told by their oncologist not to take supplements because of contraindications.
 Is this correct?
-The truth is far more concerning.

-CDK, or cyclin-dependent kinase is important for cell division, and two enzymes CD4 and CD6 can stimulate cancer cell proliferation.
+CDK, or cyclin-dependent kinase, is important for cell division, and two enzymes CD4 and CD6 can stimulate cancer cell division and proliferation.
 CD4/6 inhibitors aim to block this.

-Three drugs are increasingly being used with breast cancer (in women and men), metastatic breast cancer and liposarcoma, The aim is to increase the survival time before the cancer spreads.
+Three drugs are increasingly being used with early breast cancer (in women and men), later metastatic breast cancer, and liposarcoma, The aim is to increase the survival time before the cancer spreads.
+In breast cancer the drugs are often given with an aromatase inhibitor such as Anastrozole, Letrozole or Fulvestrant.
+There are three drugs in common use -

 Ibrance, or Palbociclib